zherar7ordoya/AP6/README.md

+AP5

+2022 UAI (Tecnología Informática)

+Analista Programador (5to Semestre)

+---

-﻿# Analista Programador a Distancia - Plan T4 17
+# Analista Programador a Distancia - Plan T4 17

 ## Primer Año